IepIweidieng/TJAPlayer3/tja.md

 Suddenly change the base scrolling **speed** of notes & bar lines.
 In other words, suddenly change the normal scrolling velocity and direction.

 Targeted notes & bar lines have their distance and/or direction to the visual judgment position scaled and/or rotated.
-The `<approach-specifier>` from the *proposal* [Command Modifier](#proposal-command-modifier) is intended to be used in conjunction.
+The `<approach-specifier>` from [the *proposal* (IID) Command Modifier](#proposal-iid-command-modifier) is intended to be used in conjunction.

 If the notes & the bar lines are rotated around their center accordingly when a [`#SCROLL`](#scroll) command with complex number value is used, they are also rotated accordingly when a `#SPEED` command with complex number value is used.